 The Associated Press ranked it one of the top five national stories the day it broke.
 The Plainsman’s phone rang off the hook with calls from NBC News.

 The revolution only lasted a few days.
 The walkout was on Thursday.
 Gossom and the gang found razors by the weekend.
 Jackson and Walker were allowed back in the dorm; Gossom lived off campus.
-Shug withdrew the scholarship cancellation request.
-Everyone was back in the winter exercise program.
-But according to Gossom, the damage had been done.
+Shug reinstated the scholarships.
+Everyone returned to the winter exercise program.
+But, according to Gossom, the damage had been done.

 “The whole thing hurt Auburn,” he said.
 “They took a lot of bad press and it slowed down their efforts in recruiting black athletes.”